brinerk/Projects/README.md

 Python: Raytracer, Ray marcher

-YT_Killer: A simple extension to remove recommended vidoes, youtube homepage and comments
+YTKiller: A simple extension to remove recommended vidoes, youtube homepage and comments

+Bash: Brightness control, controls brightness for a laptop